 Ideally, governance and security policies could be configured and managed on the user accounts in Tableau, but that feature isn’t available today.
 Tableau sees this as a database function.
 Which brings us full circle back to creating thousands of user accounts in Snowflake in order to govern individual access.

-Tableau and Snowflake user-level data visibility and governance with ALTR
+Tableau and Snowflake user-level data access visibility and control with ALTR

-The best of both worlds for Tableau and Snowflake customers
+The best of both worlds for Tableau and Snowflake users